 Except for certain specified exemptions under the Companies Law, audit committee approval is required for extraordinary transactions, as defined by criteria established by the audit committee, with a controlling shareholder or in which a controlling shareholder has a Personal Interest, including a private offering in which the controlling shareholder has a Personal Interest, and an engagement of a public company with a controlling shareholder or his or her relative, directly or indirectly, including through a company controlled by such person, regarding the grant of services to the applicable company (and regarding his or her Employment Terms if the controlling shareholder is an employee of the company but he or she is not an Office Holder).
 If the controlling shareholder is an Office Holder, his or her Employment Terms must be approved by the compensation committee, the board of directors and the shareholders of the company, in that order.
-The shareholder approval must be by a majority vote, provided that either:
+Such shareholder approval requires that (a) a majority of the Applicable Shareholders (as defined below) vote to approve the arrangement and (b) Applicable Shareholders who vote against approval do not represent more than 2% of our total voting rights.
+For these purposes, "Applicable Shareholders" means shareholders who are not controlling shareholders and do not have a Personal Interest (as defined in the Companies' Law) in the arrangement to be approved and who participate in the voting, in person, by proxy or by written ballot (excluding abstentions).